 Note that using the included/excluded file format list in combination with the media types may result in 'nonsensical' configurations where an asset type requires a file but will not accept any particular formats (e.g. selecting only media type 'Image' but setting the included file formats to be "doc").

 Recognised file formats for each Media Type are as follows:

 You can choose which attributes are available to the asset type.

 Note that when you add new attributes in the Admin > Attributes section they will not be selected for any asset types automatically; you will have to return here to select them.
 Also be aware that if you de-select an attribute from an asset type, any data associated with that attribute for any existing assets will be lost and cannot be recovered.

-There is also an option to hide a particular attribute on add.
+There is also an option to hide a particular attribute on upload.
 This means that when a user uploads an asset of this asset type then this particular attribute will be hidden.
-It will be visible and editable as normal when editing the asset.
+It will be visible and editable as normal when editing the asset later.

-If your Asset Bank is on version 3.1574 then you also have the option of defining which attributes show on the view and edit asset pages for each individual Asset Type.
-The attribute list on the edit Asset Type page is still used to define which attributes are available/applicable to the Asset Type but you can also selective exclude or change the order of the attributes on the view and edit pages for each individual Asset Type.
-For more see Manage Attribute Display and Choosing Attributes for Asset Types.
+You also have the option of defining which attributes show on the view and edit asset pages for each individual Asset Type.
+The attribute list on the edit Asset Type page is still used to define which attributes are available/applicable to the Asset Type but you can also selectively exclude or change the order of the attributes on the view and edit pages for each individual Asset Type.
+For more details see Manage Attribute Display and Choosing Attributes for Asset Types.

 Show Attribute Labels

 This option can be unselected to hide the labels of metadata attributes when viewing an asset of this type.
 This is typically useful when a type is set up to have a small number of attributes whose value is sufficiently clear.